2ndSightLab/ai-tracker/fixed.md

 6/2/2026 6:18 PM - started with opus 4.6 but switched to 4.8 because it was makign mistakes. had to tell it to stop beign so verbose.

+🟢 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

+🟢 Delete lambdas wasn't listing ALL lambdas for review

+🟢 Quiet option for role ssumption to make output easier to read but leave the option for detailed troubleshooting

+🟢 Previously told model to move all the auth related stuff to a new account and it did not move the related networking. fixed. hopefully.

+🟢 Fixed VPC cost calcaultion bug / syntax error - not sure how it go there as I didn't think i cahnged the code in the VPC project.
+Hmm.

+🟢 Kiro verification step doesn't display all settings.
+By the way I cannot change the URL but I 100% changed the url in the past somehow or the model wrote code that could do that somhow.
+Not sure how that happened because now all models are saying it is not possible ??/

+🟢 Fixed some menu defaults that were missing after menu refactor.
+There are more...need to find them all.

 🟢 Root SCPs only run in mangaement account and attached to root ou; env scps run in every environent and attached to env ou

 🟢 Code reduction: After reviewign and fixing issues with IPAM/EIP code: